nmcmillen/mindreader/pseudocode.md

 a.
 "Add both digits together to get a new number" h1 text
 b.
 "NEXT" button
 c.
 "Ex: 14 is 1 + 4 = 5 click next to proceed" subtext
 d.
-Revert button
+Reverse button

 Card 4
 a.
 "Subtract your new number from the original number" h1 text
 b.
 "NEXT" button
 c.
 "Ex: 14-5=9 click next to proceed" subtext
 d.
-Revert button
+Reverse button

 Card 5
 a.
 Displays something like "0 - &, 1 - @, etc" h1 text.
 Make this scrollable??
    Also needs to have each number divisible by 9 have the same sign.
 b.
 "REVEAL" button
 c.
 "Find your new number.
 Note the symbol beside the number" subtext
 d.
-Revert button
+Reverse button

 Card 6
 a.
 Displays the & logo in this case
 b.
 There is no button on this card here
 c.
 "Your symbol is: &" subtext
 d.
-Revert button
+Reverse button